-by: Christy Boston
+by: Christy Hartmann

 The emblazoned disk of the sun grows colder.
 It, like everything else here that has any semblance of life, seems to be hiding its glory.
 Sub-metropolitan air whispers across the land.
 Unkempt grasses stir, gathering in tufts everywhere my eyes can see.
 They come, these dried up hopeless things, creeping closer like starved souls yearning for some juicy bit of gossip to quicken their empty spirits once again.